-- (a) A certificate of title must contain: - (1) the date the certificate of title was created; - 30 (2) except as otherwise provided in Section 26(b), the name and address 31 of any secured party of record and an indication of whether there are additional security interests 32 indicated in the files of the office or on a record created by a governmental agency of any 33 jurisdiction and submitted to the office; - (3) all title brands covering the vehicles, including brands previously
+- (a) A certificate of title must contain: - (1) the date the certificate of title was created; - (2) except as otherwise provided in Section 26(b), the name and address of any secured party of record and an indication of whether there are additional security interests indicated in the files of the office or on a record created by a governmental agency of any jurisdiction and submitted to the office;

-1 indicated on a certificate of origin or certificate of title created by a governmental agency of any 2 jurisdiction which are known to the office; and 3 (4) the information required under Section (9)(b).
-4 (b) An indication of a title brand on a certificate of title may consist of an 5 abbreviation, but not a symbol, and must identify the jurisdiction that created the title brand or 6 the jurisdiction that created a certificate of title created by a governmental agency of any 7 jurisdiction that indicated the title brand.
-If the meaning of a title brand is not easily 8 ascertainable or cannot be accommodated on the certificate of title, the certificate of title may 9 state: "Previously branded in [the jurisdiction that created the title brand or whose certificate of 10 title previously indicated the title brand]."
-11 (c) If a vehicle was previously registered in a jurisdiction outside the United 12 States, the office shall indicate on the certificate of title that the vehicle was registered in that 13 jurisdiction.
-14 (d) A certificate of title must contain a form that the owner may sign in order to 15 execute the certificate.
-16 Preliminary Comments 17 "Title hourd" is defined in Section 2(a)(20).
-See also Section 0(h)(f) namining and 18 19 "Title brand" is defined in Section 3(a)(30).
+- (3) all title brands covering the vehicle, including brands previously indicated on a certificate of origin or certificate of title created by a governmental agency of any jurisdiction, which are known to the office; and - (4) any other information required by Section 9(b), except the applicant's address. - (b) Nothing in this act precludes an office from noting on a certificate the name and address of a secured party that is not a secured party of record. - (c) An indication of a title brand on a certificate of title may consist of an abbreviation, but not a symbol, and must identify the jurisdiction that created the title brand or the jurisdiction that created a certificate of title created by a governmental agency of any jurisdiction that indicated the title brand.
+If the meaning of a title brand is not easily ascertainable or cannot be accommodated on the certificate of title, the certificate of title may state: "Previously branded in [insert the particular jurisdiction that created the title brand or whose certificate of title previously indicated the title brand]." - (d) If a vehicle was previously registered in a jurisdiction other than a state, the office shall indicate on the certificate of title that the vehicle was registered in that jurisdiction. - (e) A certificate of title must contain a form that the owner may sign in order to execute the certificate.

+- 1. "Title brand" is defined in Section 2(a)(31).
 See also Section 9(b)(5), requiring any known title brand to be included in the application for a certificate of title.
-Any title brand 20 indicated on the certificate of title should be described using plain language or common 21 abbreviations, not codes or symbols, so as to be readily understandable in any state.
-22 23 In common usage, a "title brand" is a notation on the face of a certificate of title that 24 provides notice to subsequent purchasers and creditors of the damage, condition, or prior use of 25 the vehicle.
+Any title brand indicated on the certificate of title should be described using plain language or common abbreviations, not codes or symbols, so as to be readily understandable in any state. - 2.
+In common usage, a "title brand" is a notation on the face of a certificate of title that provides notice to subsequent purchasers and creditors of the damage, condition, or prior use of the vehicle.
 The U.S. titling jurisdictions use a wide variety of terms or symbols to brand titles.
-26 This [act] does not define the specific types of damage or condition that typically give rise to title 27 branding requirements under state law.
-Previous efforts to establish standard definitions for 28 terms such as "salvage vehicle," "flood vehicle," or "rebuilt salvage vehicle" have been contentious.
+This act does not define the specific types of damage or condition that typically give rise to title branding requirements under state law.
+Previous efforts to establish standard definitions for terms such as "salvage vehicle," "flood vehicle," or "rebuilt salvage vehicle" have been contentious.

-Under this [act], other law of this or another state will determine if a title brand is required.
-If a title brand is required, this [act] requires the use of words or abbreviations rather than symbols to denote the title brand.
-Once a title brand is required, this [act] requires that the title brand be indicated on the face of the certificate of title and all subsequent certificates of title created for the vehicle by the office.
-Additionally, once a title brand is required, the title brand of one state must be "carried forward" on a certificate of title subsequently issued by any other state with respect to the vehicle.
+3. Under this act, other law of this or another state will determine if a title brand is required.
+If a title brand is required, this act requires the use of words or abbreviations rather than symbols to denote the title brand.
+If a title brand is required, by the law of this State, this act requires that the title brand be indicated on the face of the certificate of title and all subsequent certificates of title created for the vehicle by the office.
+Additionally, once a title brand is required by the law of another state, the title brand of that state must be "carried forward" on a certificate of title subsequently issued by the office with respect to the vehicle.